Dental Emergencies in Metuchen & Edison, NJ

 If you are experiencing a dental emergency, we recommend you contact your general dentist first.
 Your general dentist will be able to advise what your treatment options are and if necessary will refer you to us.
-If your dentists wants you to be seen in our office, we can offer offer same-day emergency services for most conditions.
+If your dentists want you to be seen in our office, we can offer same-day emergency services for most conditions.

 After Hours Emergencies: